 Click for a full list of GuardDuty finding types.

 GuardDuty offers these advanced detections by using machine learning and anomaly detection to identify previously difficult to find threats, such as unusual patterns of API calls or malicious IAM user behavior.
-Also, GuardDuty has integrated threat intelligence, which includes lists of malicious domains or IP addresses from AWS services and industry-leading third-party security partners, including Proofpoint and CrowdStrike.
+Also, GuardDuty has integrated threat intelligence, which includes lists of malicious domains or IP addresses from Amazon Web Services services and industry-leading third-party security partners, including Proofpoint and CrowdStrike.

 GuardDuty gives you an alternative to building in-house solutions, maintaining complex custom rules, or developing your own threat intelligence of known malicious IP addresses.
-GuardDuty removes the undifferentiated heavy lifting and unnecessary complexity of monitoring and protecting your AWS accounts and workloads.
+GuardDuty removes the undifferentiated heavy lifting and unnecessary complexity of monitoring and protecting your Amazon Web Services accounts and workloads.

 Threat severity levels for efficient prioritization

 Amazon GuardDuty provides three severity levels (Low, Medium, and High) to help customers prioritize their response to potential threats.
 A “Low” severity level indicates suspicious or malicious activity that was blocked before it compromised your resource.
 A “Medium” severity level indicates suspicious activity.
 For example, a large amount of traffic being returned to a remote host that is hiding behind the Tor network, or activity that deviates from normally observed behavior.
 A “High” severity level indicates that the resource in question (e.g. an EC2 instance or a set of IAM user credentials) is compromised and is actively being used for unauthorized purposes.

 Amazon GuardDuty offers HTTPS APIs, CLI tools, and Amazon CloudWatch Events to support automated security responses to security findings.
 For example, you can automate the response workflow by using CloudWatch Events as an event source to trigger an Amazon Lambda function.